November 16

 • Start inflating the tire.
 You can hear the air moving, but if you can feel it coming out, adjust the connection on the valve stem to seal it up.

 • Stop periodically.
-You’ll want to add air for a few minutes and then stop to check the tire pressure to make sure you haven’t overinflated the tires.
-If you find that you’ve overinflated, just release some of the air until you back down to the recommended amount.
+You’ll want to add air for a few minutes and then stop to check the tire pressure to ensure you haven’t overinflated the tires.
+If you’ve overinflated, just release some of the air until you back down to the recommended amount.

 • Replace the valve cap.
 Once you have the correct pressure, put the tire valve cap back on.

-Some tires have a green valve stem with an “N” on them.
-This is to tell you that the tires are filled with nitrogen instead of air.
-If you have tires with this green valve stem, you should find an air station that dispenses nitrogen, although if you need to, you can use regular air.
+Some tires have a green valve stem with an “N” on it.
+This tells you that the tires are filled with nitrogen instead of air.
+If you have tires with this green valve stem, you should find an air station that dispenses nitrogen, although you can use regular air if necessary.
 The psi is the same whether you use regular air or nitrogen.

-If you need help determining the correct pressure or you want assistance getting air in your tires, you can turn to the service team at Huffines Kia Corinth.
+If you need help determining the correct pressure or want assistance getting air in your tires, contact the Huffines Kia Corinth service team.

 What Affects Tire Pressure?

-There are a few things that can affect tire pressure.
-As the seasons change and temperatures go up and down, so does the air pressure in your tires.
-If you don’t keep an eye on them, these changes can lead to elevated pressure or deflated tires.
+A few things can affect tire pressure.
+As the seasons change and temperatures increase, so does the air pressure in your tires.
+These changes can lead to elevated pressure or deflated tires if you don’t monitor them.

-As a general rule, tire pressure changes by 1 or 2 psi for every 10 degrees of temperature change.
-It’s important to check the air pressure regularly, especially in the fall when the temperatures start to drop.
+Generally, tire pressure changes by 1 or 2 psi for every 10 degrees of temperature change.
+It’s essential to check the air pressure regularly, especially in the fall when temperatures drop.
 This is the time of year when you can lose between 7 and 10 psi.

 Warmer temperatures can have the opposite effect on air pressure.
 Air expands when it gets warmer, so in the summer, when it’s hot, you run the risk of overinflated tires.
-Tires that are properly inflated for the cold winter days may run too high during the summer.
+Tires correctly inflated for the cold winter days may run too high during the summer.
 This is easily rectified by letting out some of the air.

 Why Is the Correct Air Pressure Important?

-If you don’t have the correct air pressure in your tires, you’ll feel it.
-Properly inflated tires will distribute the weight of the vehicle evenly across the tread pattern so the tire remains stable.
+You’ll feel it if you don’t have the correct air pressure in your tires.
+Properly inflated tires distribute the vehicle’s weight evenly across the tread pattern so the tire remains stable.
 This even distribution maximizes the tire’s contact with the road, which results in better traction and reduces the chances of slipping.
 This is especially important if you drive in snowy conditions or on roads wet from rain.

-Under or overinflated tires can lead to uneven treadwear, which results in reduced tire life.
-Underinflated tires have to work harder, and this means you will burn more fuel.
+Under- or overinflated tires can lead to uneven treadwear, reducing tire life.
+Underinflated tires must work harder, which means you will burn more fuel.
 Overinflated tires are more likely to lose traction.
-To maximize your performance, a trained service team can help you make sure you have the proper amount of air in your tires.
+To maximize your performance, a trained service team can help you ensure you have the proper air in your tires.

 Get the Best Performance Out of Your Tires

 Tires are an essential safety component of every vehicle.
-If you have questions about the correct air pressure for your vehicle, the team at Huffines Kia Corinth is here to help.
-They know exactly what your vehicle needs and will take the time to make sure each tire is properly inflated or support you with tire repair.
-Stop by or give us a call today, and we’ll keep you safely on the road.
+If you have questions about the correct air pressure for your car, the team at Huffines Kia Corinth is here to help.
+They know precisely what your vehicle needs and will take the time to make sure each tire is inflated correctly or support you with tire repair.
+Stop by or call us today, and we’ll keep you safely on the road.

 Tags